Get to Know the IB Major

 The International Business Major at McCombs offers a flexible degree plan for students looking to bring a global perspective into their future in business.
 In addition to the usual McCombs business courses, IB majors cultivate adaptability, creativity, and a unique perspective into the challenges that modern businesses face and how to make the most out of an increasingly dynamic world.

-Support for IB Majors
+Mentoring for IB Majors

 Group of students giving Hook 'Em Horns